 You will still be able to let your property.

 British citizens who wish to move to France after 31 December 2020 are required to obtain a long-stay visa before going to their local prefecture to file their application for a residency permit.
 The ordinary residency requirements of all other third-country citizens now to apply to UK citizens.
 In due course, it is possible the UK and France may enter into a bilateral agreement, or there may be a new, wider agreement with the EU but that’s unlikely to be imminent.

 If you are travelling to France with the aim of living there then you will have to apply for a visa before leaving.
 Currently there are 2 visa options for those looking to gain French residency.
 One requires you to apply for a Carte de Séjour within two months of arrival and another where you have up to a year before you need to apply for the Carte de Séjour.

-To view our portfolio of character properties in France, click here
+For a little light relief from all things 'admin' and Brexit related, you might like to view our portfolio of character properties in France, click here

 If you’re unsure about the buying process in France

 or would like to discuss which part of France would suit you best,